addrummond/mlm/Readme.md

 required to open the board and schema files.
 Each component in the schematic has a `MAN` (manufacturer) and `MPN` (manufacturer part number) property.

+I recommend using the [interactive BOM](https://github.com/openscopeproject/InteractiveHtmlBom) plugin for KiCad to aid manual placement of components.

 ## Known issue

 * LEDs a little dim in bright daylight.